Fuzzwah's Agentic Coding Learnings

 --query-timeout 30

-But for now, DML_ONLY mode solves the core problem: giving AI agents and automated scripts the access they need, without the access that could destroy your data.
+There’s potential for future enhancements like an optional flag to allow UPDATE/DELETE without WHERE for legitimate use cases, row-level security integration, query cost estimation, and rate limiting.
+But for now, DML_ONLY mode sorts out the core problem: giving AI agents the access they need without the access that could destroy your data.

-The complete implementation is available my fork the postgres-mcp repository.
+The complete implementation is available on my fork of the postgres-mcp repository.
 All 55 tests passing, code review complete, ready for merge.
+Stay tuned for more on how this fits into my broader agentic coding workflow.